Disney World 4 Day Itinerary

 After making that grand 6+ attraction run, take a break and head to breakfast.
 In our plan we went to Crystal Palace because it truly is one of our favorite breakfasts on property.
 It even made our list of top character dining options on property.
 If you want to follow our plan step by step, at this point we left Magic Kingdom and went over to Hollywood Studios.
 It feels like a short time at Magic Kingdom, but you’ll be surprised by what you can get done in a few short hours.

 I know that sounds like a quick trip through Hollywood Studios, and in all reality it is.
 However, we did leave the park at this point in order to arrive at a Whispering Canyon reservation for dinner that night.
-Truth be told, if you spent a few more hours at Hollywood Studios you could really accomplish nearly every attraction and show offered in that park currently (Even if you include the newly debuted Slinky Dog Dash and Alien Swirling Saucers).
-Later that night we decided to pass on Fantasmic and went straight to Animal Kingdom to take in the miraculous spectacle that is Pandora – The World of Avatar at Night!
+Truth be told, if you spent a few more hours at Hollywood Studios you could really accomplish nearly every attraction and show offered in that park minus Rise of the Resistance.
+Later that night we went straight to Animal Kingdom to take in the miraculous spectacle that is Pandora – The World of Avatar at Night!

 Day 4 – Split Day at Animal Kingdom, Disney Springs, and Magic Kingdom

-We had a fastpass for Flight of Passage, so we managed to avoid the line for that attraction, but it was the last thing we did in that park before leaving and heading to a late lunch reservation at Homecomin’ Kitchen over at Disney Springs.
-After the meal (or any other number of dining options at Disney Springs you would like to choose) we explored the area a bit and went in a few of our favorite stores before moving locations one last time and heading to Magic Kingdom to end out the vacation with a few last minute attractions.
+To make this day unfold a little easier, we had secured a fastpass for Flight of Passage and in turn managed to avoid the line for that attraction.
+It was the last thing we did in that park before leaving and heading to a late lunch reservation at Homecomin’ Kitchen over at Disney Springs.
+After the meal (or any other number of dining options at Disney Springs you would like to choose) we explored the area a bit and went in a few of our favorite stores before moving locations one last time and heading to Magic Kingdom to round out the vacation.

 Check Park Hours Before Planning Days